Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh was at a bar when a drunken guy called him a pussy.
-Chuck punched him so hard his kidneys shut down.
+Jayesh has never lost "The Game."

-Updated on: [6/7/2025]
+Updated on: [7/7/2025]
 <!-- #jokeEnd -->